Lean PCOS Diet and Lifestyle Recommendations

 Results: Big breakfast group experienced a 56% decrease in insulin resistance, 50% decrease in testosterone and 50% increase in ovulation

-11. Don’t take your calories too low!
-This can stress the body and may elevate adrenal androgensReference
+12. Don’t take your calories too low.
+This can stress the body, increase cortisol production, and may elevate adrenal androgensReference It may even lead to HA (previously discussed) and can negatively affect thyroid function.

 EXERCISE, LIFESTYLE, MIND-BODY

-12. build muscleWeight train.
-Both cardio and weight training have health benefits, but it is especially important that you weight train if you have lean PCOS.
+14. build muscleWeight train.
+Both cardio and weight training have health benefits, but it is especially important that you weight train if you are lean with PCOS.
 Weight training builds/preserves muscle.
 And muscle is one of the major ways to get glucose out to the blood and into the cells.
 So it helps you make less insulin!
 Check out my 4 blogs posts on exercise for PCOS, including What are the Best Exercises for PCOS?
-Some of my favorite PCOS Exercise guru’s to follow are @GinnybeFit, The PCOS Personal Trainer BeFabbeYou PCOSoracle @Lindsayrenemartin and @BatesLovesWeights
+Some of my favorite PCOS Exercise guru’s to follow are @GinnybeFit, The PCOS Personal Trainer

-13. More exercise is not better!
-The exact I feel that weight training 2-3 times a week and cardio 2 -3 times a week is a good plan for most lean women with PCOS.
+15. More exercise is not better!
+While my specific recommendations would need to be tailored to the individual, a general recommendation would be to weight train 2-3 times a week and do cardio 2 times a week.
+And if you have time, add in a yoga class!
 Overexercising can decrease fertility, increase chances of HA and set you up for exercise bulimia.

-17. Myoinositol and D-Chiro-Inositol.
+19. Myoinositol and D-Chiro-Inositol.
 These supplements are relatives of the B complex vitamins.
 Studies have demonstrated they decrease insulin, triglycerides, testosterone and blood pressure.
 In addition, they may regulate periods, restore hormone balance, and improve egg quality and ovulation.
 The brand I recommend is Ovasitol as it contains the most effective ratio (40:1) of the 2 ingredients – 1 packet twice a day.
-But keep in mind this supplements works best in women with insulin resistance.
-If you are not insulin resistant, it may have no benefit.
-More studies are needed!

-18. Keep vitamin D levels within a normal range.
+20. Keep vitamin D levels within a normal range.
 80% of women with PCOS have low vitamin D levels.
 Low vitamin D is associated with insulin resistance in PCOS.
 It also improves fertility, decreases androgens and inflammation.
-Read this great blog post by PCOS Nutrition on Vit D and PCOS.

 -Meet with a registered dietitian who specializes in PCOS if you need additional nutrition guidance.